Return to Babylon: Background

 Return to Babylon features locations in and around Hollywood, California, including the original home of Rudolph Valentino, Falcon Lair, as well as the Norma Talmadge estate, the Canfield-Moreno Estate, and the Magic Castle in the Hollywood Hills.

 The feature was shot using 19 rolls of 16mm film supposedly found sitting on a sidewalk on Hollywood Boulevard in Hollywood, California.

 Reports of paranormal activity

 The film's marketing played up the notion that the film was haunted.
 Media releases and interviews stated that the actors faces can be seen "morphing" into grotesque shapes in certain shots.
 There were reports of actors having elongated and webbed fingers, full bodied apparitions, seeing the faces of dead actors (such as Lon Chaney) manifest in shots, and shadows resembling demons or skeletons.
 Many of the cast and crew had confirmed many of these reports and stated they experienced odd events during production, with Jennifer Tilly in particular describing feeling "watched" and "touched" by unseen forces during filming.

 Release

 The film was released on 11 August 2013 in the United States.
-It was re-released on 15 January 2019 on YouTube after years of not finding home video distribution.
+It was released on 15 January 2019 on YouTube after years of not finding home video distribution.